TCtower/Hydra/README.md

 ```

 ## Model Weights
-We uploaded three model weights for users to try.
+We uploaded three model weights to Hugging Face for users to try.

 | Base Model | Description | Hugging Face Repo |
 | --- | ----------- | --- |